-The ISC staff will work closely with you when you come to choose your degree programme, advising on academic requirements, career opportunities and suitable subjects to achieve your goals.
+The International Study Centre staff will work closely with you when you come to choose your degree programme, advising on academic requirements, career opportunities and suitable subjects to achieve your goals.

 We understand that moving to a new country is a big change and we provide support to all of our students as they settle into their new surroundings.
 We work hard to ensure students are prepared for university entrance in every way.
 We understand the specific support required for international students.

 You can ask any questions you have during classes and arrange to speak to tutors outside of class time too.
-For advice on matters unrelated to your studies you can speak to the student support team in the ISC or at the Student’s Union.
+For advice on matters unrelated to your studies you can speak to the student support team in the International Study Centre or at the Student’s Union.

 Before arrival on campus, you will be given an information pack detailing useful and important guidance as to the year ahead and the local area.
 Upon arrival, you will be fully inducted and supported to ensure you are registered with a healthcare provider, can open a bank account, know your way around campus and can access the onsite support and information network.

-International Study Centre (ISC) students can access the wealth of activities and events that take place on campus during Welcome Week in September.
-Students starting their International Foundation Year (IFY) in January also receive a full induction and are partnered with experienced students to get to know the campus.
+International Study Centre students can access the wealth of activities and events that take place on campus during Welcome Week in September.
+Students starting their International Foundation Year in January also receive a full induction and are partnered with experienced students to get to know the campus.